tera-private-mods/fps-utils/README.md

 ---

-Thanks to the following people for helping in maintaining this module.
+Thanks to the following people for their help in maintaining this module.
   - [Caali](https://github.com/hackerman-caali)
   - [Pinkie Pie](https://github.com/pinkipi)
   - [Bernkastel](https://github.com/Bernkastel-0)